beans

 Some Italian espresso blends contain some Robusta.
 It’s worth trying to see if you like the flavor or not.

-The Best Coffee Beans for Espresso & Cappuccino
+Some Coffee Beans to try for Espresso

 1: Coffee Bros Espresso Blend (Medium roast)